 You must use underground insulated pex pipe for transferring the heated water from the boiler to the home.
 Minimum pipe size permitted is 1".
-Platinum 3 wrap (4" drain tile) & Platinum 4 wrap (5" drain tile) insulated pipe is available for purchase through Nature's Comfort or your dealer.
+4" triple wrap & 6" 5 wrap insulated pipe is available for purchase through Nature's Comfort.
 It may contain twine for pulling electrical wire.
 If possible, do this with the pipe laid out straight for ease of pulling.